 When sunlight hits the semiconductive material, it releases electrons that create a flow of electricity.
 The electricity travels through wires to an inverter and is converted from direct current (DC) electricity to alternating current (AC).
 The electricity enters your home, where it powers your lights, appliances, and other devices.
 Any excess electricity feeds to the electric grid.

-It’s difficult to pin down an exact cost of solar panels in Maryland, but the average cost of a solar installation is between $12,000 and $17,000, or about $2.40 to $3.29 per watt, after considering federal tax credits.
+It’s difficult to pin down an exact cost of solar panels in Maryland, but the average cost of a MD solar panel installation is between $12,000 and $17,000, or about $2.75 to $3.05 per watt, after considering federal tax credits.
 The nationwide average is slightly higher, averaging approximately $2.50 to $3.50 per watt.